Euler Obstructed Cooper Pairing: Nodal Superconductivity and Hinge Majorana Zero Modes: Introduction

 The question was first addressed for the zero-total-momentum Cooper pairing order parameter in magnetic centrosymmetric Weyl semimetals~ \cite{Li2018WSMObstructedPairing,Murakami2003BerryPhaseMSC}.
-It was shown that the nonzero Chern numbers of the low-energy bands on FSs~\cite{Wan2011WSM,TKNN} (i) require the pairing matrix to have zeros (\ie, pairing nodes) on the FSs, and (ii) provide an obstruction to a smooth pairing matrix on the FSs for certain gauge choices of the normal-state basis~\cite{Li2018WSMObstructedPairing}.
+It was shown that the nonzero Chern numbers of the low-energy bands on FSs~\cite{Wan2011WSM,TKNN} (i) require the pairing gap function to have zeros (\ie, pairing nodes) on the FSs, and (ii) provide an obstruction to a smooth pairing gap function on the FSs for certain gauge choices of the normal-state basis~\cite{Li2018WSMObstructedPairing}.
 The topologically obstructed pairing was called monopole Cooper pairing~\cite{Li2018WSMObstructedPairing}, because monopole Harmonics~\cite{Wu1976MonopoleHarmonics} are needed to fully characterize the pairing matrix.
 In the weak-pairing limit, the nodes of the monopole Cooper pairing lead to Weyl points in the spectrum of the Bogoliubov-de Gennes (BdG) Hamiltonian, resulting in a Weyl superconductor (SC) with chiral surface modes~\cite{Li2018WSMObstructedPairing}.
-The vortex structure~\cite{Sun2020WSMMSCVortex}, fractional monopole charge~\cite{Li2020MonopoleSCHalfq}, and various other aspects~\cite{Munoz2020MonopoleSC,Park2020SCHofBut} of the monopole Cooper pairing on FSs were later discussed.
+The vortex structure~\cite{Sun2020WSMMSCVortex}, fractional monopole charge~\cite{Li2020MonopoleSCHalfq}, and various other aspects~\cite{Munoz2020MonopoleSC,Park2020SCHofBut} of the monopole Cooper pairing on FSs (as well as the generalization to other order parameters~\cite{Borow2020MonopoleCDWWSM}) were later discussed.
 Recently, $\dsZ_2$ obstructed Cooper pairing was proposed in Dirac semimetals~\cite{Sun2020Z2PairingObstruction}, where the normal-state bands on the FSs have nontrivial $\dsZ_2$ topology~\cite{Kane2005Z2} protected by time-reversal (TR) symmetry or a TR-like symmetry; the nodal SC resulting from the $\dsZ_2$ obstructed pairing has helical surface modes.